"Universal background checks" refer to closing loopholes in federal gun sales laws

 Keene spoke a few days after sitting in on the Biden task force.
 He implied that the task force wasn’t sincerely considering NRA positions on gun control issues, saying they were simply “checking the box.
 They were able to say, ‘We’ve met with the NRA.
 We’ve met with the people that are strong Second Amendment supporters.’ “

-What part of universal background checks does NRA support?
+What part of universal background checks does the NRA support?

 Keene did say he favored background checks to block people who may be mentally ill or potentially violent from buying guns.